helenst/helenst.github.io/cv.md

 ## Open Source / Community

-* Contributor, coach and organiser for [Django Girls](https://djangogirls.org), a series of workshops aimed at encouraging more women to learn to code.
 * Contributions to various open source projects - please see [my Github profile](https://github.com/helenst) for details.
-* Have given talks at several Python conferences.
+* Volunteer for [Django Girls](https://djangogirls.org), a series of workshops aimed at encouraging more women to learn to code.
+I contribute to the tutorial and website, and both organise and coach at events.
+* I speak regularly at conferences all over the world, on various topics.
+Please see [my work page](http://helen.st/work/) for full details.

 ## Education